What does the green transition mean for energy jobs?

-Jobs in clean and renewable energy are located around the world, but the biggest and fastest growing workforce is in Asia.
+Clean and renewable energy jobs are located all around the world, but the biggest and fastest-growing workforce is in Asia.

-China, home to almost 30% of the global energy workforce, dominates the manufacturing of solar panels - also known as photovoltaics (PV) - and employs nearly half of those working in the field, according to the IEA.
+China, home to almost 30% of the global energy workforce, dominates the manufacturing of electric vehicle batteries and solar panels - also known as photovoltaics (PV) - accounting for 80% of such jobs globally, according to the IEA.

-"Different regions are further along than others," said Jaeger, pointing out that the Middle East and Russia are still dominated by traditional fossil fuel jobs.
+"Different regions are further along than others," said Jaeger, pointing out that in the Middle East and Russia more people are employed in fossil fuel jobs.

 Wind turbines, by comparison, have strong regional hubs in northern Europe and the United States which are less threatened by competition from Asia, he said.

 Energy jobs in both new and traditional sectors tend to be more highly skilled and better-paid than the average.

 About 36% of energy roles are highly skilled, compared to 27% of jobs in the wider economy, according to the IEA.